Meet the Team

 John Wettstein is more affectionately known as Johnny Parts and the name says it all.
 John was recruited by Jade for his innate ability to remember part numbers and quantities.
 He has been with Jade for 13 years now and manages the parts department and shop invoicing.
 Prior to Jade, John worked in parts, sales, and management for Sutherland supply, a plumbing and heating company, for 22 years.

 John uses his free time to work on his house and on a 1956 Ford half-ton truck which he has completely rebuilt.
-When he started the project John promised he would take everyone for ice cream when the pickup was finished, however, he failed to mention that with custom trucks the project is never quite done.
+When John started the project, he promised that he would take everyone for ice cream when the pickup was finished, however, he failed to mention that with custom trucks the project is never quite done.

-Jon was probably born with a toy truck in his hands.
-He has been with Jade for over 15 years and has experience in several areas of the business.
+Jonathan was most likely born with a toy truck in his hands.
+He has been with Jade Transport for over 15 years and has experience in several areas of the business.
 He started out in the wash bay cleaning the trucks and moved on to become a driver.
-He took a break from the road to dispatch but ended up back on the road.
+He took a break from the road and transitioned into working for dispatch however, Jonathan ended up back on the road.
 Now he is currently based in Saskatoon, SK handling our secondary office.
 He spends his days organizing work for his crew and creating lasting relationships with customers.

 He likes working at Jade because he says with a laugh “It’s like working with family.
 Oh wait, it is family.”
 Before Jade he worked a little in construction but thanks to his dad, he’s been into trucks since birth.
-He loves trucks because to him, each has its own personality and character.
-Fittingly, his dad calls him the Director of Aesthetics because Jon sees each truck as a blank canvas, waiting for some expression to come out.
+He loves trucks because to Jonathan, each truck has its own personality and character.
+Fittingly, his dad calls him the Director of Aesthetics because Jonathan sees each truck as a blank canvas, waiting for some expression to come out.

-On his own time Jon spends time with his wife Alison and their four children.
-He enjoys gardening but more so cars and snowmobiling because he loves speed.
+On his own time Jonathan spends time with his wife Alison and their four children.
+He enjoys gardening, cars and snowmobiling simply because Jonathan loves speed.